pnp/generator-teams/packages/generator-teams/README.md

  The following arguments can be used:

 * `--skip-install` - when used no packages will be installed at the end of the generator and you have to run `npm install` or similar manually.
-* `--no-telemetry` - opt out of sending telemetry data (NOTE: no personal data or names of artefacts are being sent, only information of successful executions and what options are being used).
+* `--no-telemetry` - opt out of sending telemetry data (NOTE: no personal data or names of artifacts are being sent, only information of successful executions and what options are being used).

 ## Build the generator